280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - Save
 - Wait for the pipeline to run
 - Download and flash the new firmware

+### Edit Code Directly

+To change a key layout choose a behavior you'd like to assign to a key, then choose a parameter code.
+This process is more clearly outlined on ZMK's [Keymaps & Behaviors](https://zmk.dev/docs/features/keymaps) page.

+- Behaviors are all documented on the [Behaviors Overview](https://zmk.dev/docs/behaviors)
+- Codes are all documented on the [keycodes](https://zmk.dev/docs/codes) page

+Open the keymap file and change keys, or add/remove layers, then merge the changes and re-flash the keyboard with the updated firmware.

 ## Building Your Own Firmware